BeynTech/elasticsearch-php/README.md

 Installation via Composer
 -------------------------
-The recommended method to install _Elasticsearch-PHP_ is through [Composer](http://getcomposer.org).
+The recommended method to install _BeynElasticsearch-PHP_ is through [Composer](http://getcomposer.org).

-1. Add `elasticsearch/elasticsearch` as a dependency in your project's `composer.json` file (change version to suit your version of Elasticsearch, for instance for ES 7.0):
+1. Add `elasticsearch/elasticsearch` as a dependency in your project's `composer.json` file (change version to suit your version of BeynElasticsearch, for instance for ES 7.0):

     ```json
         {